WapRe/CyberNotes/OSINT.md

   https://any.run/ Sandbox to run any phishing link, gather info about ASN, IP, Domains, and other.
 Gather info about all connections related.<br>
   https://metadefender.opswat.com/ upload files, urls, IP addr, domain, hash or CVE to get info<br>
   https://www.phishtool.com/ : tool against phishing emails, reverse engineering<br>
+  https://tineye.com/ : receive alerts when their images are identified on the internet, or check our images on the internet (identify phishings, fake social media, check if its a common image, brand reputation monitoring...) <br>
+  https://images.google.com : similar to tineye, but from google<br>
 </p>
 <h3>Other Interesting sites</h3>
 <p>